 HR technology is the sum total of every software and hardware utilised to manage an organisation’s workforce.

 From the days of managing everything on physical paper records to being on cloud and at the fingertips of users via mobile apps, HR technology has come a long way.
-There are several vendors in the market who provide HR management solutions in different ways:
+There are several vendors in the market who provide HRMS in different ways:

 These solutions are available in either of the below options or a combination of both: